Oregon Ducks track and field

 The Oregon Ducks track and field program is the intercollegiate track and field team for the University of Oregon located in the U.S. state of Oregon.
-The team competes at the NCAA Division I level and is a member of the Pac-12 Conference.
+The team competes at the NCAA Division I level and was a member of the Pac-12 Conference until 2024 when they joined the Big Ten Conference.
 The team participates in indoor and outdoor track and field as well as cross country.
 Known as the Ducks, Oregon's first track and field team was fielded in 1895.
 The team holds its home meets at Hayward Field in Eugene, Oregon.
 Jerry Schumacher is the current head coach and since the program's inception in 1895, there have only been eight permanent head coaches.
-The Ducks claim 32 NCAA National Championships among the three disciplines.
+The Ducks claim 33 NCAA National Championships among the three disciplines.

 Due to its rich heritage, the home of the Ducks is popularly dubbed as Tracktown, USA.
 Four of the head coaches in Oregon's history have been inducted into the USTFCCCA Hall of Fame.
 Several people involved with the program have developed innovative coaching strategies and helped restructure amateur athletics.
 Alumni of the program have continued to the Olympics and professional ranks while some others have founded athletic corporations like Nike and SPARQ.

 Oregon's track and field history has been documented in two major motion films Without Limits and Prefontaine as well as the books Bowerman and the Men of Oregon and Pre: The Story of America's Greatest Running Legend.
 Former coaches and alumni have also written a number of books on running instruction for both top end athletes and hobbyists.

 History

 Early history

 The first track team was established in 1895 with head coach Joseph Wetherbee.
-The coach remained for only one year and the following four coaches, William O'Trine, J.C.
+This coach remained for only one year and the following four coaches, W.O.
+Trine, J.C.
 Higgins, C.A.
 Redmond, and William Ray, also remained for extremely short durations.
 With such sporadic coaching changes, the Oregon track and field team struggled with inconsistencies, although the university did win six of seven meets in 1895.

 Under Coach Bill Hayward

 The modern era of Oregon track and field began in 1903.
 The Webfoots (as they were called at the time) lost a track meet to Albany College (now Lewis & Clark College).
 Oregon promptly asked Albany's coach, Bill Hayward, to come to Eugene as track coach for the following season.
 Hayward's career at Oregon was long and illustrious, lasting 44 years.
 His athletes included nine Olympians and produced five world records.
-By 1919, his standing at Oregon was such that when a new stadium was constructed for the football, it was named Hayward Field for him.
+By 1919, his standing at Oregon was such that when a new stadium was constructed for the football team, it was named Hayward Field for him.
 Two years later, a track was added and track meets were transferred there from nearby Kincaid Field.